 If successful you should not have to type in a password.

 The formatting process creates an empty filesystem by creating the storage directories and the primary versions requirements of the namenode’s persistent data structures.
 In the initial process formatting process Data nodes are not involved since the name node provides to manage all of the file system’s metadata and data nodes can leave or join the cluster dynamically.

 Formatting HDFS is a fast operation.
 Type the steps mentioned below to get access permission:

 % hadoop namenode –format

-Starting and stopping the daemons (MapReduce 1)
+Starting and stopping the daemons using the MapReduce Algorithm.

-Starting and stopping the daemons (MapReduce 2)
+Start and stop the daemons (MapReduce 2)

 To start the process first for the HDFS and YARN daemons, type the following: